nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 User can add either a student, or a tutor

+<div markdown="span" class="alert alert-primary">:bulb: **Tip:** If a person with the same name and phone number OR the same name and email as an existing person in EzManage is being added, it will be identified as adding a duplicate person.

 #### Adding a Student to EzManage

 Format: `add_person pt/student n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [tag/TAG]…​`